DSLituiev/lab-keras-r/running-docker-containers.md

 This time, you should see a success message like 'logged into https://staging.neu.ro/api/v1'.

 ### Run a docker container in the cloud
-Next, launch [the same Docker container as before](https://cloud.docker.com/repository/docker/dslituiev/tensorflow-rstudio/) by typing the following in your terminal window:
+Next, launch [the same Docker container as before](https://cloud.docker.com/repository/docker/dslituiev/tensorflow-rstudio/) by typing this command in your terminal window:

     neuro run dslituiev/tensorflow-rstudio:latest -c 4 -g 1 -m 16G --http 8787